rradz/gossip/README.md

 - Deterministic and label-invariant
 - Works on simple undirected graphs (self-loops are tolerated by reducing to a simple graph)
  - Not proven complete; known issue: Rook R(4,4) vs Shrikhande — a classical non-isomorphic pair.
 Our algorithm incorrectly labels them as isomorphic.
-Work is incomplete until addressed.
+We addressed this by adding a per-round sentinel that records how many connected groups are currently discussing the gossip (number of connected components in the frontier).
+This feels a bit hacky, but is effective and preserves the flow model.
 Circulants fixed.

 ## Core idea